 Technical leadership means overseeing a team of technical professionals and demands more than just management skills, but also technical prowess, and the ability to navigate the tech world.
 Leaders typically do not begin their career in a leadership position.
 Leaders come from the “ranks” and are usually experts in their field.
 Organization’s value those technical skills and promote leaders who excel in their field.
 The expectation is that leaders will maintain their technical skills and grow in their leadership skills.
 Technical experts are not necessarily technical leaders.
 Both have outstanding technical skills; the difference is in how others relate to you.
 Are you a person that others want to follow?
-That’s the question that really matters.in this article we will discuss technical leadership and what you can do to help improve how you can lead and I.T team.
+That’s the question that really matters.
+In this article, we will discuss technical leadership and what you can do to help improve how you can lead an I.T team.

 Do a personal SWOT (strengths, weaknesses, opportunities, and threats) analysis –

 Make a list of what you must improve to be a better manager for your team.
 You are most likely to succeed in life if you use your talents to their fullest extent.
-Similarly, you’ll suffer fewer problems if you know what your weaknesses are, and if you manage these weaknesses so that they don’t matter in the work you do.
-SWOT Analysis is a useful technique that helps identifying these strengths and weaknesses, and analyzing the opportunities and threats that flow from them.
+Similarly, you’ll suffer fewer problems if you know what your weaknesses are and if you manage these weaknesses so that they don’t matter in the work you do.
+SWOT Analysis is a useful technique that helps to identify these strengths and weaknesses and analyzing the opportunities and threats that flow from them.
 Many managers let others assess their skills, and then wait until their performance review to discover what skills they lack.
 Don’t make this mistake – spend time now identifying your weaknesses, so that you can start improving on them immediately.

 Celebrate and reward hard work, successful outcomes and milestones